ADI-Labs/density/README.md

 Density
 ---

-Density is a project to provide easy acess to the Wireless Density data from Columbia.
+Density is a project to provide easy access to the Wireless Density data from Columbia.
 For more details on the project, please view the [spec](SPEC.md).